Guide tones are a topic that comes up early and often when learning how to play jazz guitar.

 Notice that the arpeggios in the first bar connects the b7 to the 3rd of the next chord, bouncing around over the D7 to make that happen.

-As you become comfortable with guide tones you’ll move those resolutions around the bar.
+As you become comfortable with guide tones, you move those resolutions around the bar.

 But, for now, it’s best to keep land on the 3rd of each chord on the downbeat of that change in the progression.